They range from $0 (Practice Fusion) to $800 per provider per month. Most EHR systems charge a monthly subscription fee these days.

-EHR should not be taken likely.
+EHR should not be taken lightly.
 The negative impact is very critical.
 By implication, looking at EHR as a cost and expense is not correct.
 EHR must be a proper financial and investment decision.
-You wouldn’t hire a nurse that wants the lowest salary would you?
+You wouldn’t hire a nurse that wants the lowest salary, would you?

 Let’s break it down.

 - Don’t go by Price.
 Don’t start a conversation with ‘how much’?
 You are not buying potatoes.